Brandon Williams (tight end)

-Brandon Darrnell Williams (born October 12, 1987) is a former American football tight end.
+Brandon Darnell Williams (born October 12, 1987) is an American former professional football tight end.
 He was signed by the Carolina Panthers as an undrafted free agent in 2012 out of the University of Oregon.
-He played basketball at Portland Bible College and won a Conference Championship in 2013 season.
+He played basketball at Portland Bible College and won a Conference Championship in the 2013 season.

 Professional career

 Carolina Panthers

-In 2012, after his basketball career at Portland Bible College, Williams entered the NFL Draft.
+In 2012, after his basketball career at Portland Bible College, Williams entered the NFL draft.
 After going undrafted, he worked out for several teams and gained interest.
 He eventually signed with the Carolina Panthers in 2013.

 On September 26, 2015, Williams was waived by the Panthers.

 Miami Dolphins

 On September 30, 2015, Williams was signed to the Miami Dolphins' practice squad.
 On December 5, 2015, Williams was waived.
 On December 8, 2015, he was signed to the active roster.
 On December 14, 2015, he was placed on injured reserve.

 Seattle Seahawks

 On April 28, 2016, Williams was signed by the Seattle Seahawks.
-He played in all 16 games and playoffs.
-He was an extremely tough blocker and a key special teams player.
-He also started in The Seahawks last playoff games vs the Atlanta Falcons.